Table of Contents

 Bachelor’s Degree in Economics

 Bachelor’s degree programs in economics expose students to various economic theories and principles.
 After completing core courses like calculus, statistics, microeconomics, and macroeconomics, students study subjects such as public finance and the economics of the labor market.
-Some jobs that commonly require a Bachelor’s Degree in Economics are personal financial advisor, account manager, financial analyst, statistician, research analyst, credit analyst, and pricing analyst.
+Some jobs that commonly require a Bachelor’s Degree in Economics are financial advisor, account manager, financial analyst, statistician, research analyst, and credit analyst.